Iftikhar Hussain Khan Mamdot: Early life

-Mamdot was born at Lahore in 1906 as the son of Shahnawaz Khan Mamdot.
+Mamdot was born in Lahore in 1906 as the son of Shahnawaz Khan Mamdot into the Kheshgi family.
 He was educated at Government College, Lahore, and thereafter joined the police service of Hyderabad State in the Deccan.

 On the death of his father in 1942, he succeeded him as the Nawab of Mamdot and on inheriting his lands became the largest landowner in the Punjab.
 He also succeeded his father in politics as President of the Punjab Muslim League between 1942 and 1944.
 He actively worked to encourage the wealthy landowners of the Punjab to drop their support for the Unionist Party and support the Pakistan Movement.
 In 1946, he was elected to the Punjab Legislative Assembly and became leader of the opposition.
 Later that year, he was the only Muslim League leader in the Punjab who supported Muhammad Ali Jinnah's call for the voluntary exchange of the populations within the Punjab.
 During the Partition of India in 1947, he migrated to Pakistan, abandoning his vast landholdings in eastern Punjab which became part of the Republic of India.